Luxury 8 day driving tour of North and North West Ireland

 A National Trust site worth experiencing today is Carrick-a-Rede Rope Bridge near Ballintoy.
 Linking the mainland to the small island of Carrickarede, you’ll need a head for heights if you’re to walk the 20-metre length.
 Sitting at 30 metres high, it’s a great viewpoint.

 Later in the afternoon, no visit to Bushmills would be complete without a trip to the distillery for a wee dram.
-You’ll enjoy a VIP experience before a short walk back to your hotel.
+You can enjoy an experience here before a short walk back to your hotel.
 Spend the evening as you wish tonight.
 Of course, your driver-guide is to-hand if you need recommendations for dinner.

 Discovering Derry ahead of a world luxury hotel